CREATING A SAFETY PLAN IS VITAL

 You may need to inform your school or place of work so that a safety plan can be implemented with their support.
 Talk to your school counselor, if you do not get support, you may need to contact the police or the state domestic violence hotline.
 Do not be afraid to ask for support.

 Avoid being alone with the abuser.
 This may not be easy, but you must take the control out of his hands.
-Do not get in his car or go for a walk or go away to talk privately.
-He wants to isolate you.
-If he gets you alone, he can take advantage.You must cut off ALL contact.
-Do not talk to his friends without an adult present.
-Do not fall for suicide threats or promises that his behavior will change.
+Do not get in their car or go for a walk or go away to talk privately.
+They want to isolate you.
+If they gets you alone, they can take advantage.You must cut off ALL contact.
+Do not talk to their friends without an adult present.
+Do not fall for suicide threats or promises that their behavior will change.

 Change your email address, cell phone number and other contact information, paying particular attention to social media.